The University of Lethbridge celebrates Black History Month:

 Black History Month celebrates the resiliency, flourishing, and determination to work towards a more equitable, inclusive and diverse country.

-On February 1, 2022, the University of Lethbridge will begin celebrating Black History Month under the themes — Black Excellence and Black Flourishing — two key principles embedded in the Scarborough Charter.
-The month of February marks a historical moment of celebration for all Black people from Canadian, Caribbean and African Diaspora who have enriched our societies culturally, socially, politically and economically.
-By celebrating Black history, our University is creating another opportunity for brave conversations.
+On February 1, 2024, the University of Lethbridge will continue this work by celebrating Black History Month under the theme — Black Joy: The Telling of our Stories.
+This theme creates opportunity for the celebration of our heritage as well as the multiplicities of stories for all Black people from Canadian, Caribbean and African Diaspora who have enriched our societies culturally, socially, politically and economically.

 Learn more about Black History Month and why it is celebrated.